Mortal Kombat: The Album: Other renditions

 "Utah Saints Take on the Theme from Mortal Kombat" was a remix by the Utah Saints that was a track on the 1995 soundtrack album.

+In 2011, Funk You Bits released on YouTube "Funk do Mortal Kombat", a remix from "Techno Syndrome" in funk carioca style.
+The song became popular amongst Brazilians.

 Benjamin Wallfisch composed "Techno Syndrome 2021" as the theme song for the reboot film.
 It peaked at number 5 on the Billboard Dance/Electronic Digital Song Sales and number 15 on the Hot Dance/Electronic Songs chart.

+A cover of "Techno Syndrome" by Anamanaguchi is used in the 2023 Netflix anime series Scott Pilgrim Takes Off, with new vocals by Wyatt naming Scott Pilgrim characters instead of those from the game, and the "Mortal Kombat!" scream replaced by "Scott Pilgrim Takes Off!".
+The version was released as a single from the series' soundtrack album on January 19, 2024.